-174 "Were the Israelis Behind the 'Mystery' Air Strike in Sudan?"
+184 "Were the Israelis Behind the 'Mystery' Air Strike in Sudan?"
 Time, April 6, 2011; "Car Blast in E. Sudan, Khartoum Points to Israel," Reuters, May 22, 2012; "Rockets and Meetings," Africa Confidential, May 25, 2012.
 Weapons Documented in South Kordofan," Small Arms Survey, April 2012.

-^{175 &}quot;Israel Navy Intercepts Gaza-Bound Iranian Rocket Ship Near Port Sudan."
+185 "Israel Navy Intercepts Gaza-Bound Iranian Rocket Ship Near Port Sudan."
 Jerusalem Post, March 5, 2014.

-176 "Sudan Expels Iranian Diplomats and Closes Cultural Centers."
+186 "Sudan Expels Iranian Diplomats and Closes Cultural Centers."
 The Guardian, September 2, 2014.

-- pressuring Israel from the Syrian border as well as the Lebanon border.
-The potential for major Iran-Israel conflict in Syria, and the possibility that clashes could escalate into a broader regional war, have increased significantly. - Iran benefits from the intra-GCC rift that could weaken and perhaps even cause the dissolution of the GCC alliance.
-A prolonged rift could complicate U.S. efforts to contain Iran militarily and hinder U.S. military operations in the region. - The lifting of the U.N. ban on arms sales to Iran in October 2020 will enable Iran to modernize its armed forces, even if Russia and other suppliers refuse to defy any U.N.
-Security Council vote to disapprove such sales before then.
-Acquiring additional systems could strengthen its capabilities to the point where it can move ground forces across waterways such as the Strait of Hormuz. - Iran could further increase its assistance to hardline opposition factions in Bahrain, which has apparently been limited to date to only small, militant underground groups.
-177 - Iran might succeed in emerging as a major regional energy and trading hub, both within and outside its participation in China's OBOR initiative, potentially expanding Iran's political influence to an even greater extent. - Various regional powers might establish or expand military cooperation with Iran, a development that could strengthen Iran's conventional capabilities.
+- The lifting of the U.N. ban on arms sales to Iran in October 2020 will enable Iran to modernize its armed forces, possibly to the point where it can move ground forces across waterways such as the Strait of Hormuz. - Iran could further increase its assistance to hardline opposition factions in Bahrain, which has apparently been limited to date to only small, militant underground groups.
+187 - Iran might succeed in emerging as a major regional energy and trading hub, both within and outside its participation in China's OBOR initiative, potentially expanding Iran's political influence to an even greater extent. - Various regional powers might establish or expand military cooperation with Iran, a development that could strengthen Iran's conventional capabilities.

-On the other hand, in order to preserve the JCPOA, advance its reintegration into the international community, and avoid clashes with either the United States or Israel, Iran might be induced to shift its policies in ways that benefit U.S. and allied interests.
-Those who take this view argue that
+On the other hand, in order to preserve the JCPOA and avoid clashes with either the United States or Israel, Iran might be induced to shift its policies in ways that benefit U.S. and allied interests.
+Those who take this view argue the following:

-- Iran might be induced to cooperate in identifying an alternative to Asad in Syria that resolves, or greatly attenuates, the civil conflict there and paves the way for Iran to draw down its forces there. - Iran might be persuaded to curtail its delivery of additional long-range rockets or other military equipment to Hezbollah and Hamas, although Iran is unlikely under any circumstances to reduce its political support for Hezbollah. - Iran might support a political solution in Yemen that gives the Houthis less influence in a new government than they are demanding. - Iran and the UAE might resolve their territorial dispute over Abu Musa and the two Tunbs islands in the Persian Gulf. - Iran might increase the transparency of its financial system, including addressing all the concerns of the multilateral Financial Action Task Force (FATF) about the use of its banking system for money laundering and terrorism financing. - Iran might gain admission to the Shanghai Cooperation Organization, which could lead to broader cooperation between Iran and Central Asian states against the Islamic State or other terrorist organizations. - Iran might seek to finalize major regional economic projects that benefit the whole region, including development of oil and gas fields in the Caspian Sea; gas pipeline linkages between Iran and Kuwait, Bahrain, and Oman; the Iran-Pakistan natural gas pipeline; the development of the Chabahar port; and transportation routes linking Central Asia to China.
+- Iran might be induced to cooperate in identifying an alternative to Asad in Syria that resolves, or greatly attenuates, the civil conflict there and paves the way for Iran to draw down its forces there. - Iran might be persuaded to curtail its delivery of additional long-range rockets or other military equipment to Hezbollah and Hamas, although Iran is unlikely under any circumstances to reduce its political support for Hezbollah. - Iran might support a political solution in Yemen that gives the Houthis less influence in a new government than they are demanding. - Iran and the UAE might resolve their territorial dispute. - Iran might increase the transparency of its financial system, including addressing all the concerns of the multilateral Financial Action Task Force (FATF) about the use of its banking system for money laundering and terrorism financing. - Iran might gain admission to the Shanghai Cooperation Organization, which could lead to broader cooperation between Iran and Central Asian states against the Islamic State or other terrorist organizations. - Iran might seek to finalize major regional economic projects that benefit the whole region, including development of oil and gas fields in the Caspian Sea; gas pipeline linkages between Iran and Kuwait, Bahrain, and Oman; the Iran-Pakistan natural gas pipeline; the development of the Chabahar port; and transportation routes linking Central Asia to China.

 Domestic Iranian factors could cause Iran's foreign policy to shift.
-For example
+For example:

-- As noted, protesters in over 80 Iranian cities in December 2017-January 2018 complained, in part, about the regime's use of resources for foreign intervention rather than to improve living standards.
-Fear of future unrest could cause the regime to reduce the scope of its interventions, to cut its defense budget, or limit its missile development program. - The departure from the scene of the Supreme Leader could change Iran's foreign policy sharply, depending on the views of his successor.
+- Protests that have taken place since late 2017 could escalate and cause the regime to reduce the scope of its interventions, cut its defense budget, or limit its missile development program. - If unrest escalates dramatically and the regime loses power, Iran's foreign policy could shift dramatically, likely becoming far more favorable to U.S. interests. - The departure from the scene of the Supreme Leader could change Iran's foreign policy sharply, depending on the views of his successor.

-Author Contact Information
+Author Information

-Kenneth Katzman Specialist in Middle Eastern Affairs kkatzman@crs.loc.gov, 7-7612
+Kenneth Katzman Specialist in Middle Eastern Affairs